johannschopplich/apiful/README.md

 **What it does:**

-The `routeBuilder` adapter provides a jQuery-like and Axios-esque API for building and making API calls.
+The `apiRouteBuilder` adapter provides a jQuery-like and Axios-esque API for building and making API calls.
 It allows you to construct your API calls in a declarative way.

 </td></tr><tr><td width="500px" valign="top">